Instructions to Authors

 COPYRIGHT AND LICENCE

-Oxford Open articles are published under Creative Commons licences.
+From January 1st 2016 Conservation Physiology will require all authors to complete an Oxford Open licence agreement prior to publication.
+Oxford Open articles are published under Creative Commons licences and reflect the open access publishing model of the journal whereby the paper is made freely available immediately upon publication.
 Authors publishing in Conservation Physiology can use the Creative Commons Attribution licence (CC-BY).
 Please click here for more information about the Creative Commons licences.

 Please note that by submitting an article for publication you confirm that you are the corresponding/submitting author and that Oxford University Press ("OUP") may retain your email address for the purpose of communicating with you about the article.
 You agree to notify OUP immediately if your details change.
 If your article is accepted for publication OUP will contact you using the email address you have used in the registration process.
 Please note that OUP does not retain copies of rejected articles.